"Historical Jesus", in a few words

 10) He feels encouraged enough to do the disturbance ("cleansing" in the temple) (HJ-3a).

-11) Because of that (and the welcome), he is soon arrested (abandoned by the Galileans) and executed (without trials and as a deterrent).
-A mocking sign is put on his cross, "the king of the Jews" (spring of 28CE) (HJ-3a).
+11) Because of that (and the welcome), he is soon arrested (abandoned by the Galileans) and crucified (without trials and as a deterrent) with a mocking sign, "the king of the Jews" (spring of 28CE) (HJ-3a).

 12) Later, another event (Josephus' Wars II, IX, 4 & Ant., XVIII, III, 2) will make most Jews doubt the Kingdom (to come soon) and re-establish Roman full authority (and fear) over Judea.
 But some hellenized Jews will keep the hope alive by looking at certain recent events, the Scriptures, Pharisaic beliefs, Philo of Alexandria's writings, etc. ... (see HJ-3b for the post-crucifixion beginning of Christianity)